toth12/let-them-speak-toth/src/assets/files/essays/essay-9.md

-# Heterogeneity and Homogeneity: the Need for Dual Representation of Testimonial Fragments
+# Heterogeneity and Homogeneity: the Dual Representation of Testimonial Fragments

 <br/><br/>
-Cite as: Gabor M. Toth, <i>In Search of the Drowned in the Words of the Saved, Testimonies and Testimonial Fragments of the Holocaust</i> (Place: Publisher, Year), URL.
+<b>Cite as</b>: Gabor Mihaly Toth, <i>In Search of Drowned: Testimonies and Testimonial Fragments of the Holocaust</i> (Yale Fortunoff Archive, 2021), lts.fortunoff.library.yale.edu

 I remember one day I heard a survivor in my family talking about her experience of persecutions.
 Even though her story was her <i>unique</i> and very <i>individual</i> experience, she did not feel it to be so; she finished the narration of her story with the following sentence.